Spin-statistics relation for quantum Hall states

 The quantum Hall effect (QHE)~\cite{goerbig2009quantum, tong2016lectures} is the prototypical setup where anyons have been studied, and several of their remarkable properties have also been experimentally observed~\cite{Nakamura_2019, bartolomei_2020}.
 Whereas the notion of fractional statistics has been early applied to the localised quasiparticles of the QHE~\cite{Arovas_1984, Halperin_1984, Nayak_2008, Feldman_2021}, the notion of spin has been more controversial.
 The existence of a fractional spin satisfying a SSR has been established for setups defined on curved spaces thanks to the coupling to the curvature of the surface~\cite{Li_1992, Li_1993, Einarsson_1995, read2008quasiparticle, Gromov_2016, Trung_2022}.
 The extension of this notion to planar surfaces has required more care and it is not completely settled yet~\cite{Sondhi_1992, Leinaas2002, Comparin_2022}.

-In this letter we prove an SSR for the abelian quasiparticles of the QHE on a planar surface under the generic assumption that a QHE state satisfies the screening property.
-It does not require the notion of curvature and identifies an observable spin that is an emergent collective property and is not related to the physical SU(2) spin of electrons or atoms.
+In this letter we prove an SSR for the abelian quasiparticles of the QHE on a planar surface, for arbitrary filling fractions, directly from the microscopic Hamiltonian under the generic assumption that a QHE state satisfies the screening property.
+It does not require the notion of curvature and identifies an observable spin that is an emergent collective property unrelated to the physical SU(2) spin.
 Several applications are presented.
-First, we apply it to the quasielectron (QE) wavefunctions proposed by Jain~\cite{Jain_1989} and by Laughlin~\cite{Laughlin_1983} for the filling factor $\nu=1/M$.
-Second, we show how the fractional statistics affects the total angular momentum of the setup leading to observable consequences.
+First, we study the quasielectron (QE) wavefunctions proposed by Jain~\cite{Jain_1989} and by Laughlin~\cite{Laughlin_1983} for the filling factor $\nu=1/M$.
+Second, we show how the fractional statistics affects the total angular momentum of the setup.
+Thirdly, we discuss how our arguments carry over to the non-abelian case.
 Finally, we remark on an intrinsic ambiguity in the definition of the spin.

 \paragraph{\textbf{The QHE model} ---}

 We consider a two-dimensional (2D) system of $N$ quantum particles with mass $m$ and charge $q>0$ traversed by a uniform and perpendicular magnetic field $\vec B = B \hat e_z$, $B>0$.
 The cyclotron frequency and the magnetic length read $\omega = qB/m$ and $\ell_B = \sqrt{\hbar c/ (qB)}$.
 We adopt the standard parametrization of the plane $z_j = x_j+iy_j = |z_j| e^{i \phi_j}$.